thunderbird/notion-scripts/README.md

 notion_tasks_id = "18adea4adcdf807c8fabcc9c11b61777"
 notion_milestones_id = "18adea4adcdf80b9a9e0f3c1a18ede53"

-# The sprints database is optional, if not specified then sprints will not synchronize
+# The sprints database is optional, if not specified then sprints will not synchronize.
+# Please note that sprints will be synchronized by name, if you use multiple repository sets then
+# you have to make sure the sprint names and dates stay in sync.
 notion_sprints_id = "18adea4adcdf8073af16f1d07eb1661e"

-# There needs to be a GitHub project for the roadmap that is connected to the milestones, and one
-# for the sprint tasks which is connected to the tasks.
-Find them via the commented out code in the
-# main script.
-github_tasks_project_id = "PVT_kwHOAAlD3s4AxVFW"
-github_milestones_project_id = "PVT_kwHOAAlD3s4AxVDI"

 # If true, the github issue body will be synced for each task
 # This is time consuming because Notion requires multiple requests per page
 body_sync = false

-# The list of repositories that are allowed to be synced.
-This doesn't mean all issues from these
-# will be copied over however, as sync is much more selective.
-repositories = [
-  "thunderbird/thunderbird-android",
-  "thunderbird/thunderbird-ios",
-]

 # You can synchronize the body of the Milestone items from Notion as Markdown to GitHub so they are
 # constantly updated.
 This is time consuming though because a lot of requests are required due to